trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 * You can move a boot environment to another machine, physical or virtual, in order to check hardware support.

-.. note:: for boot environments to work properly,
+.. note:: For boot environments to work properly,
    **do not delete the default ZFS mount points during installation.**
    The default ZFS layout ensures that when boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`,